Our mission is to help children and adults form deep bonds with nature that will help transform and enrich their lives and their communities.

 Nature awareness and wilderness survival courses are available for BOTH for KIDS and ADULTS!

-She has attended Coyote Tracks, The Tracker School, the Mid-Atlantic Primitive Skills Group, the Firefly Gathering, the Earth Connection School, the Wilderness Awareness School, the Living Earth School as well as from college courses and clubs.
+She has attended Coyote Tracks, The Tracker School, the Mid-Atlantic Primitive Skills Group, the Firefly Gathering, the Earth Connection School, the Wilderness Awareness School, the Living Earth School as well as attended a few dozen wildlife college courses and ran a college club, the Nature Awareness and Tracking Stuff club.
 Most of her knowledge of nature awareness and survival has been passed down directly to her from two mentors, Mike Blackwell and Bill Sydor, who took her under their wing as a young adult.

 To dive deeper into the world of herbal healing, she is also a student of the Chestnut School of Herbal Remedies, a world-renowned herbal medicine school, and has attended in-person classes by its founder, Juliet Blanketspoor.

 She lives with her husband and three kids in Short Pump, Virginia and loves getting them outside year-round, in all weather conditions.

 David is the co-dreamer and an instructor for Tracks and Roots.
 He has his Bachelor’s of Science degree in Crop and Soil Environmental Science and has completed 2 years of graduate level ecology courses.
 He is an avid gardener, a hobby naturalist, and a wild edible plant and wild mushroom expert.
 A trained martial artist and hobby war historian, he worked for the U.S. Army for 7 years as a military police officer.
 He resides in Short Pump, Virginia with his wife and three kids.

 Peter is an experienced bowyer and craftsman.
 He grew up on a sheep farm in Australia, worked as an instructor at the Tom Brown’s Tracking and Wilderness Survival School, and received a degree in Chinese medicine.